synchronal/moar/README.md

 `Moar.DateTime` and `Moar.NaiveDateTime`

 - `add` and `subtract` can add and subtract a `Moar.Duration`, which is a tuple with a time unit, like `{27, :minute}`.
+- `at` for a duration on the current UTC day at the given time, optionally shifted by duration.
 - `between?` determines whether a datetime is between two other datetimes.
 - `from_iso8601!` raises if the string is not in ISO 8601 format.
 - `recent?` returns true if the given datetime was at most one minute ago.